NguyenThanhHungDev140503/EveryThing-For-AI/Manus/ManusInstrution.md

 Document Export Preferences

 When exporting or generating documents.

-When exporting documents, use the `adoc` format with a clear table of contents (`toc`), section numbering (`sectnums`), and ensure that each reference in the bibliography is on a new line.
+When exporting documents, use the `adoc` format with a clear table of contents (`toc`), section numbering (`sectnums`), and ensure that each reference in the bibliography is on a new line

+Information Search Preferences

+When searching for information or retrieving data.

+When searching for information, prioritize English websites, official and authoritative sources.
+Avoid information from personal blogs, unverified websites (e.g., Medium, Wikipedia, Reddit).

+Document Reference Requirement

+When generating documents.

+Always include a 'References' section with clear citations for easy verification.

+.